 Paula Farmer, Director of School Nutrition, represented the Clarke County School District and accepted their Golden Radish Award at the Platinum level.
 The Golden Radish Award publicly recognizes Georgia school districts for best practices in farm to school programs, such as local food procurement, exposing students to new foods through taste tests, and incorporating gardening and cooking activities in curriculum.
 CCSD was one of 84 school districts recognized at the awards.
 Collectively, these districts served more than 1.3 million students a whopping 109 million school meals with locally-grown food items during the 2017-2018 school year.

 Clarke County School District was also presented the inaugural "Innovative Community Partnership" award by Department of Public Health.
-This award recognized the district for their extensive partnership and programs with local restaurants, Americorps, UGA "Grow It, Know It" and UGA Extension, local farmers, the local food banky and beyond.
+This award recognized the district for their extensive partnership and programs with local restaurants, Americorps, UGA "Grow It, Know It" and UGA Extension, local farmers, the local food bank and other community partners.

 Civil Rights Statement